davidppenny/Detecting-Fake-Amazon-Reviews/README.md

 |KNN | 76.13%   |   76.58%   |   76.29% | 76.09%|
 |SVM | 81.92%   |   82.31%    |  81.92% | 81.89% |
 |Random Forest Classifier | 81.59%    |  82.60%  |    81.95% | 81.90%

+Finally, the table above shows that Logistic Regression was marginally better than a Random Forest Classifier at 82.2%.

 <b>Additional Packages, programs and libraries Required<b>